12 Top-Rated Attractions & Things to Do in Puerto Peñasco

 Have you ever been to Arizona's best beach town?
 Yes, you read that correctly.
-Arizona has a beach town - it just happens to be right over the border in the state of Sonora in Mexico.
-Puerto Peñasco, otherwise known as Rocky Point, is the seaside resort town you never knew Arizona had.
-It's a part of Mexico you never knew you needed to visit.
+Arizona has a beach town — it just happens to be right over the border in the state of Sonora in Mexico.
+Packed with things to do, it's a part of Mexico you never knew you needed to visit.

 Getting to Puerto Peñasco is easy if you live in the Southwest — all you need to do is drive across the border.
 It's easiest to reach from Phoenix, but you can also drive from Tucson or even San Diego.
 The closest airports are in Tijuana or Hermosillo.

-If you live in the American Southwest, this is a perfect beach getaway for even just a weekend.
-Of course, staying longer is never a bad idea.
+If you live in the American Southwest, this is a perfect beach getaway on the Baja Peninsula for even just a weekend.
 Whether you're a sun worshipper, an adrenaline junkie, or a nature lover, plan your sightseeing with our list of the top places to visit and things to do in Puerto Peñasco.

 1. Relax on the Beaches of Puerto Peñasco